Turkey Hunting Regulations

 Regulations Adopted by Fish & Wildlife Commission

-Regulations for season dates, structures, and restrictions were adopted by the Fish & Wildlife Commission on February 4, 2021, under the authority granted in MCA 87-1-301 and are valid March 1, 2021, through February 28, 2022.
+Regulations for season dates, structures, and restrictions were adopted by the F&W Commission on February 4, 2022, under the authority granted in MCA 87-1-301 and are valid March 1, 2022, through February 28, 2023.
 The F&W Commission reserves the authority to amend the seasons, limits and regulations herein if deemed necessary for wildlife management purposes.
-Statutes and other information, including other agencies’ restrictions, are provided as a courtesy and do not fall under commission authority.
+Statutes and other information, including other agencies’ restrictions, are provided as a courtesy and do not fall under Commission authority.
 Henry “Hank” Worsech, Director.

 Obtain a License